 - Roast or smoke your spatchcocked turkey at 425 degrees F with the oven rack in lower-middle position.
 Roast turkey for 30 minutes.
 Then rotate the turkey in the pan and roast for another 30 minutes.
-Reduce heat to 325 degrees and roast spatchcock turkey until an instant-read thermometer inserted into the thickest part of the thigh registers 165 degrees.
+Reduce heat to 325 degrees and roast spatchcock turkey until a digital meat thermometer inserted into the thickest part of the thigh registers 165 degrees.

 - Remove turkey from oven, tent loosely with aluminum foil and let stand 30 minutes before carving.
 Save pan drippings for gravy.

 - Set your smoker to cook at 240 degrees F.